puutaro/CommandClick/md/developer/tutorial/by_text_to_speech_hello_world2.md

 # By text to speech, hello world2

-This section is jump board in order to become `CommandClick` standard developer.
-This point include common use essence for [fannel](https://github.com/puutaro/commandclick-repository/blob/master/README.md#commandclick-repository) development.
+Thsi section serve you standard skill for [fannel](https://github.com/puutaro/commandclick-repository/blob/master/README.md#commandclick-repository) development.
-Therefore, if you complete here, you acquire `CommandClick` development standard skill.
+Although `CommandClick` is wide spread option for low code: file split, multiple option combination, and etc, here include common usecase.
+If you use this section knowledge, you develop wide spread UI, and feature for less low cost.
+I hope you live easily devevlopement life.

 Table
 -----------------